Association

 The Canadian Association of Slavists’ Taylor & Francis Book Prize was established in 2014 and is sponsored by Taylor & Francis Publishers.
 It is awarded annually for the best academic book in Slavic, East European, and Eurasian Studies published in the previous calendar year by a Canadian author (citizen or permanent resident).

 The book prize jury consists of three members chosen by the CAS executive.
-Nominations for the 2023 Book Prize competition are to be postmarked by 15 June 2023.
-The prize winner will be announced by e-mail to CAS members and on the CAS/CSP website in autumn 2023.
-The winner will receive an award of $500 and recognition at the annual conference of the Canadian Association of Slavists.
+Nominations for the 2024 Book Prize competition are to be postmarked by or on 15 June 2024.
+The prize winner will be announced by e-mail to CAS members and on the CAS/CSP website in autumn 2024.
+The winner receives a cash award of $500 CAD and recognition at the annual conference of the Canadian Association of Slavists, and a roundtable on the winning book will be published in Canadian Slavonic Papers.

 Rules of eligibility